hari8815/DX-Picklist-Demo/README.md

   `sfdx force:org:open -u dx`
   - Go to setup, naviagte to objects.
   - Open Carousel Slide object.
-  - Click Field dependancy buttton in Custom Fields section.
+  - Click PickList Field in Custom Fields section.
   - Click New
-  - Select Caption Position as Controlling Field and Text Alignment as Dependent Field.
+  - Add new value with 245 characters.
-  - Include random values and save the record.
+  - Create ReordType and include the picklist field.
-6. Now get back to the DX project folder and Create Package.xml file with only these dependant fields.
+6. Now get back to the DX project folder and Create Package.xml file with only these picklist field and recordtype.
 7. Run the follwoing command to retreive source data based on the Package.xml
   ```
   sfdx force:mdapi:retrieve -r ./mdapipkg  -k ./package.xml -u dx